 It is very unlikely that you could be injured as a result of participating in this study.
 However, if you are injured while participating in this study, you will be given immediate treatment for your injuries.
 You [will/will not] have to pay for this care.
 There [is a/is no] program for compensation either through this institution or the United States NIH.
 You will not be giving up any of your legal rights by signing this Subject Information and Consent Form.

-What are some reasons why I may be withdrawn from this activity without my consent?
-You may be withdrawn from the study without your consent for the following reasons:
+What are some reasons why I may be withdrawn from this study without my consent?